Menu

 OURIMPEREE WATERHOLE CAMPING AREA

-Ourimperee Waterhole is the first camping area as you enter the national park from Hungerford, about 25km from the park’s entrance.
-It’s easy to find but, to be honest, as soon as we got there, I wanted to leave.
+Ourimperee Waterhole is the first camping area when entering the national park from Hungerford, about 25km from the entrance.
+It’s easy to find but, to be honest, as soon as we arrived, I wanted to leave (Side note: This spot remains one of the worst national park campsite experiences ever.).

-Since at the time we didn’t have our own portable toilet system (shovel + dig a hole method excluded), we thought we’d book two nights at Ourimperee Waterhole.
-The camping area was supposed to be near one of the toilets in the park, and by near, I mean kind of within walking distance.
+Since we didn’t have our own portable toilet system at the time (shovel + dig a hole method excluded), we’d booked two nights here because it was supposed to be near one of the toilets in the park.
+But by “near”, I thought it meant within walking distance.

-Not only were the toilets nowhere near walking distance, the mozzies were ferocious, and overall, the entire area felt pretty uninspiring.
+Not only were the toilets nowhere near walking distance but the mozzies were ferocious.

-On the map, the (flush) toilets look just about walkable but you really need to drive there.
-They’re located at the old Currawinya Woolshed site, and were infested with mozzies.
-I was almost going insane trying to use the toilet!
-At least there’s a sink there so I could wash my face.
+On the map, the flush toilets look just about walkable but you really have to drive.
+They’re located at the old Currawinya Woolshed site and were completely infested with mozzies—I was almost going insane just trying to use them!

-If you’ve got hopes of using the (cold) showers here, don’t expect anything fancy.
-They’re open air and looked very agricultural.
-I’m sure there might be times when I wouldn’t care but they certainly didn’t temp me this time round.
+If you have hopes of using the cold showers at the woolshed, don’t expect anything fancy.
+They’re open–air and look very agricultural.
+I’m sure there are times on a dusty outback trip when I wouldn’t care but they certainly didn’t temp me this time around.

-Although we’d booked two nights, we ended up staying only one.
-I just couldn’t bear it.
+Although we had booked two nights, we ended up packing up after just one.
+I simply couldn’t bear it.

-We packed up in the morning and given how quiet the park was, decided to check out the other camping areas and see if any of them looked more attractive (and yes, they did).
+Given how quiet the park was, we decided to check out the other camping areas to see if any looked more attractive (and yes, they did).

 CORNI PAROO CAMPING AREA